List of county roads in Kanabec County, Minnesota

 The following is an incomplete list of county-maintained roads in Kanabec County, Minnesota, United States.
+Though some of them are county state aid highways (CSAH), all Kanabec County highways bear the black and white standard square shield for County Routes rather than having the CSAH bearing the blue and gold pentagonal M1-6 shield for those that are CSAH designated routes.

 CR 1–CR 30

 County Road 1 is a route servicing Mora, Arthur Township and Comfort Township.
 The route begins at its intersection with Walnut Street (CR 17), heads east on Howe Avenue, heads concurrently south 1 mi on Mahogany Street (CR 11), heads east 6 mi on 195th Avenue and terminates at the county line.
 The road continues east as Pine CR 11.

 County Road 2 is a route servicing Brunswick Township.
 The route begins at its intersection with CR 12, heads east 3.5 mi on 145th Avenue, and terminates at its intersection with State Highway 65 (MN 65).

 County Road 3 is a route servicing Hillman Township, Peace Township and Pomroy Township.